 If plowing deep, turn the topsoil below 20cm.
 It will significantly reduce the number of pathogens.
 Reduce the occurrence of soil borne diseases.

 We divided soil microorganisms into two categories, one is pathogenic bacteria that harm crops and cause disease.

 And the other is beneficial bacteria.
-Promote the root of crops robust growth, improve the activation of soil, nitrogen fixation, phosphorus, potassium.
+Promote the root of crop robust growth, improve the activation of soil, nitrogen fixation, phosphorus, potassium.

-The two kinds of microorganisms have antagonistic action and mutual inhibition
+The two kinds of soil microorganisms have antagonistic action and mutual inhibition.

 Applying biological fertilizer is to supplement the beneficial bacteria in the soil and expand the beneficial bacteria group.
 Inhibit and kill harmful bacteria to reduce soil borne diseases.